docpad-archive/documentation/01-start/05-deploy.html.md

+### Optional

-### Optional: If you're also wanting to use a custom domain for your website, [follow the Heroku Guide here](https://devcenter.heroku.com/articles/custom-domains), or alternatively here is a generic guide:
+If you're also wanting to use a custom domain for your website, [follow the Heroku Guide here](https://devcenter.heroku.com/articles/custom-domains), or alternatively here is a generic guide:

 1. Ping your server e.g. `ping balupton.herokuapp.com`

 1. Grab the IP address from the output

 1. Login to your domain's DNS manager

 1. Create an A Record for your domain pointing to that IP address